What is municipal restructuring?

 How will I know if there is municipal restructuring proposed close to where I live?

 IRAC must notify adjoining municipalities, and municipalities and First Nations Bands that may be affected by the restructuring.
 The Federation of PEI Municipalities (FPEIM) must also be notified.

 How can I voice my opinions about a restructuring proposal?

 - Restructure the boundaries as proposed or with changes, or

 Recent municipal restructuring

 On December 15, 2017 the Community of Winsloe South and the Community of Brackley amalgamated to become one municipality.
 The municipality is called the Rural Municipality of Brackley.
-The councils of the two municipalities selected an interim council to serve until the next municipal election.
+Read the Orders in Council - December 23, 2017 for more information.